SeanJBennett/Solar/README.md

 ## Usage <a name="usage"></a>
-Solar, as stated above, automaically generates code and automatically sends jobs to a Supercomputer.
+Solar, as stated above, automatically generates code and automatically sends jobs to a Supercomputer.
 Additionally, Solar creates and curates log files, results files and raw data that is taken right from the Supercomputer (see Solar Examples).

 - Step 1 and 2